COMBINE-lab/forseti-experiments/README.md

 # forseti-experiments

-This repo includes the workflow pipeline used for generating the results in the manuscript "Forseti: A mechanistic and predictive model of the splicing status of scRNA-seq reads".
+This repo includes the workflow pipeline used for generating the results in the manuscript "Forseti: A mechanistic and predictive model of the splicing status of scRNA-seq reads" (link coming soon).

 The pipeline is implemented in Nextflow and you will need to have Nextflow installed in your system to run the pipeline.
 If not, please check https://www.nextflow.io/docs/latest/getstarted.html for details.
 The pipeline is designed to run on a SLURM cluster, but can be easily adapted to other cluster systems.

 ## Introduction
 This workflow can be devided into six main steps: